On combining estimated and analytic covariance matrices: Numerical experiments

 To test the accuracy of the approximation, we perform coverage tests, sampling the covariance matrices from the Percival et al. prior.
 The distribution favours near-singular matrices, so sampling is non-trivial; see appendix \ref{app:fibre_measure} for how this was achieved.

 The sampler package Stan \citep{carpenter2017stan,stan_dev_team} was used with NUTS \citep{hoffman2014nuts} for the inference with typically 100 warmup samples and $10^3-10^4$ inference samples.
 Fig.~\ref{fig:coverage} shows a coverage P--P plot for a low-noise setup, showing improved coverage of the Student-$t$ over the covariance-matched Gaussian approximation.
+The determinant of the noise covariance was drawn from the \cite{Percival2022} prior ($p=100$, $N_{\rm sim}=210$), and multiplied by $\Sigma_g = 0.1$.
+Fig.~\ref{fig:coverage2} shows how well the Student-$t$ 68\% and 95\% credible regions match frequentist coverage for increasing noise $\Sigma_g$, compared with the covariance-matched Gaussian approximation.
+As can be seen, the approximation is very accurate over the entire dynamic range of the test.